Your Legal Career in 2023 – How To Start Planning For Success Now

 Training and Development

 Of course, this year has not been easy for many firms, but employees must feel assured that their employer is invested in their development.

 Some law firms were quick to adapt digitally and offer staff all of the help and support they needed to work from home successfully.
 But other legal professionals have found that they were not supported in a way that is conducive with career progression.

-Even despite the pandemic, there are legal firms who have continued to train and develop their teams this year.
+Even despite the pandemic and economic crisis, there are legal firms who have continued to train and develop their teams this year.

 Are you regularly being supported and offered training and development in your current legal role, or has it been put on hold because of the pandemic?

 If you feel that your employer is not providing you with substantial development opportunities, this is a sign to look for a role with a company that will.

 So, where are the challenges and opportunities within the legal sector for 2023?